tycrek-archive/pic2ascii/README.md

 ## How do I run it?
 1. Run `java -jar pic2ascii.jar <filename>` in your terminal, replacing `<filename>` with the actual name of your file.
 2. When prompted, enter a scale value (higher value = smaller result).
-3. When prompted, enter a character to represnt pixels
+3. When prompted, enter a character to represent pixels

 ## Can I use it as a library?
 Yes!
 Import it into your project, then add one of these lines of code:
 >`BufferedImage image1 = new P2A().getImage(String filename, String character, int scale);`

 >`BufferedImage image2 = new P2A().getImage(File file, String character, int scale);`

->`BufferedImage image3 = new P2A().getImage(BufferedImage image, String character, int scale);` Any of those will return a BufferedImage object.
+>`BufferedImage image3 = new P2A().getImage(BufferedImage image, String character, int scale);`

+Any of those will return a BufferedImage object.

 ## Known problems: